timrecyclist/demo/README.md

 This will allow you to install your current directory as a package so that you can continue to work on it locally.
 Make changes, test, etc.
+For more on testing see: https://docs.python.org/3/library/unittest.html#test-cases
+Can also check out pytest: https://docs.pytest.org/en/7.3.x/